mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 In the laboratory four measurement series were recorded.
 The first one with the failure free parallel positioning of rotor and stator.
 Then the bearing screw was loosened, the rotor deviated and a second series was recorded.
 Two days later the bearing screw was tightened again and a third series was recorded.
 For the last recording the stator was inclined by varying the position of the nuts.
 For each arrangement five scope recordings were made and analyzed.
 The rotor speed was kept constant.

 With the numpy fft function the voltage signal was analyzed.
 Due to the slightly different rotor speed the spectra of each arrangement are not identical.
-For a better comparability the frequency scale is transformed to the ordinal number of the harmonics.
+For a better comparability, the frequency scale is transformed to the ordinal number of the harmonics.
 Then the values are grouped into frequency bins with a bin-width around 5 Hz.

 * [Notebook Rotor Deviation](./Voltage_Analysis/RotorDeviation_FFT_nconst.ipynb)
 * [Notebook Stator Inclination](./Voltage_Analysis/StatorInclination_FFT_nconst.ipynb)